Struggling with Delayed Final Settlement: How Long Can My Former Employer Hold My Dues?

 I was working for a financial services company and resigned from the company in July.
 I completed all my exit formalities and got my relieving letter in September.

 I would also like to mention that there was a client issue (the client had written a complaint letter regarding the same) where I had to give my clarifications on the matter since I was a relationship manager.
-I duly gave all the clarifications and necessary documentations and emails which were exchanged between me and the client.
+I duly provided all the clarifications and necessary documentation and emails exchanged between me and the client.
 Also, there were no dues from me to the company.
-After that, the HR completed my exit interview and provided me with the relieving letter.
+After that, HR completed my exit interview and provided me with the relieving letter.

 Apart from this single issue, my 7 and a half years career record has been very clean, and I have been a good performer.